A Life, Redefined by Tracy Hewitt Meyer | Book Review

 Updated: Apr 3

 Hello fellow bookworms!
 By purchasing books through Bookshop links in this post, not only are you helping local bookstores, but you’re helping Behind the Pages as well!
 I earn a small commission when you purchase books through the affiliate links.
 Thank you for your help and dedication!

-Thank you LibraryThing for providing me a copy in exchange for an honest review!
+Thank you to LibraryThing for providing me a copy for an honest review!

 As a child, Rowan made a mistake.
 One that cost her baby brother his life.
 From that point on she is constantly blamed for everything wrong that happens to the family.
 Years of being subjected to abuse and blame, she has become a shattered person.
 At seventeen, her goal is to graduate high school and escape her dreadful life by going to college.
 But will the guilt finally overcome her?
 Can she keep moving forward when the weight of her family threatens to drag her back every step of the way?